Dragonmystic707/exalted-reincarnated/docs/System/Antagonists.md

 Estimating Defenses
 -------------------

-When choosing or modifing enemies, you need to pay close attention to the Defenses to make sure the combat is fun and interesting—*too high of DV will result in an unfun combat,* because the Players will never be able to hit their target.
+When choosing or modifying enemies, you need to pay close attention to the Defenses to make sure the combat is fun and interesting—*too high of DV will result in an unfun combat,* because the Players will never be able to hit their target.